 Using your skills for profit is a common trend with all of the best side business ideas.
 If you’re an expert at something, there’s likely an audience of people online who would be willing to pay to become an expert in your field—just like you.
 If you want to take your skills and turn them into an online course that teaches others how to get the same results you’ve achieved in your life, career, or business, start with How to Create an Awesome Online Course on Udemy, where instructor Miguel Hernandez covers how he makes over $90,000/yr teaching online.
 You’ll learn from more than 8 hours of video instruction.

 If you want to find a profitable online course idea in the next 3 days, join my free online course Find a Profitable Business Idea today.
-It'll walk you step-by-step through the process I've used to generate more than $15,000 in online course sales in a single week.
-Then once you're ready to start teaching your own online course, I recommend using Teachable, the easiest and most affordable platform to use for creating, hosting and selling your online courses.
-They also have a ton of free educational resources about how to get started with creating an online course (yes, even as a side business idea) when you sign up right here.
+It’ll walk you step-by-step through the process I’ve used to generate more than $15,000 in online course sales in a single week.
+Then once you’re ready to start teaching your own online course, I recommend using Teachable, the easiest and most affordable platform to use for creating, hosting and selling your online courses.
+They also have a ton of free educational resources about how to get started with creating an online course (yes, even as one of our top side business ideas) when you sign up right here.

-Packaging your skills and knowledge into a downloadable eBook that delivers value to those seeking to learn a skill, advance in their careers, or start their own businesses, makes for a strong value proposition if you target the right audience.
-Check out Leslie Samuel's great guide to selling eBooks online and start building your strategy around this side business idea.
-This class with Tara Gentile on CreativeLive will also show you how to use your existing body of work to write an eBook within the next week (even by starting with something as simple as a blog post outline to kick the process off).
-Put in some serious work with your eBook, build an audience and you'll have a platform to pitch traditional publishers on landing a book deal—then you can write one of the best business books and really build your personal brand.
+Packaging your skills and knowledge into a downloadable eBook that delivers value to those seeking to learn a skill, advance in their careers, or start their own businesses, makes for a strong value proposition if you target the right audience (which is why it makes for such sustainable business ideas for many authors).
+A class I took with Tara Gentile on CreativeLive will also show you how to use your existing body of work to write an eBook within the next week (even by starting with something as simple as a blog post outline to kick the process off) and turn an eBook into one of the smartest business ideas you can execute on if you have a knack for writing.
+Put in some serious work with your eBook, build an audience and you’ll have a platform to pitch traditional publishers on landing a book deal—then you can write one of the top business books and really build your personal brand.